 3. Documentation of the triennial assessment of the local school wellness policy for each school under the school district’s jurisdiction efforts to review and update the wellness policy (including an indication of who is involved in the update and methods the school district uses to make stakeholders aware of their ability to participate on the Wellness Committee).

 Legal References: Minn.
-Stat. § 121A.215 (Local School District Wellness Policy)
+Stat. § 121A.215 (Local School District Wellness Policy; Website)

 42 U.S.C. § 1751 et seq.
 (Healthy and Hunger-Free Kids Act)